fawazshah/image-editor/README.md

 ## Tech stack

 The backend is built in Rust, targeting WebAssembly.
-The frontend is built in React + Typescript, using Vite as our build tool.
+The frontend is built in React + Typescript, using Vite as the build tool of choice.

 ## Implementation details